Why the best five yoga poses for meditation?

 This Posture helps to control celibacy and directs the energy to higher channels for yogic progress.
 One can control Vajra Nadi with the help of this posture.
 The posture is not for those who have knee issues.
 Even Pregnant ladies can perform this posture.

-Refer to this article to know more about Vajrasana and its meaning, steps, and benefits.
+Refer to this article to learn more about Vajrasana and its meaning, steps, and benefits.

 Siddhasana for Meditation